dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

 The DNSimple interface allows you to manage CAA records using two different modes:

-- The standard mode provides a pre-populated interface to help enter the appropriate values for the CAA record. <label>Provider</label> allows you to create a CAA record to whitelist a certificate authority. <label>Reports</label> allows you to create a CAA record to specify the email for reporting policy violations.
+- The standard mode provides a pre-populated interface to help enter the appropriate values for the CAA record. <label>Provider</label> allows you to create a CAA record to allow a certificate authority. <label>Reports</label> allows you to create a CAA record to specify the email for reporting policy violations.
 - The custom mode (<label>Custom</label>) allows you to modify the CAA record tag/value values directly.

 We don't support the ability to specify via interface the destructured CAA record value representation.
 You can't enter the following text: